What you need to whiten teeth at home

 Whitening strips are considered a user-friendly way to whiten teeth.
 The strips are worn for five to 25 minutes, depending on the formula.
 One of the pitfalls, however, is that whitening strips often trigger tooth sensitivity.

-Crest 3D White Professional Effects Whitestrips
+Crest 3D White Luxe Glamorous White Whitestrips

 A crowd favorite, this Crest 3D Whitestrips kit is easy to use and requires only 30 minutes of wear time daily.
 The whitening and brightening results may last up to a year.

-Zimba’s whitening strips are an affordable option that deliver pro-grade results.
+Zimba’s whitening strips are an affordable option and deliver pro-grade results.
 The enamel-safe formula is gentle on sensitive teeth and gums.

-Fairywill Pro Teeth Whitening Strips
+Lumineux Teeth Whitening Strips

 Popular for removing wine, coffee and tea stains, these strips offer noticeable results in less than one week.
-The nonslip design lets you talk and drink water while wearing them.
+The enamel-safe formula whitens without making teeth sensitive.

 LED teeth whiteners